 - Other antecedents, such as a disciplinary measure or employment conflict

 When your institution applies for an initial assessment of a prospective policymaker, that person must complete the Propriety Assessment Form truthfully and in full, reporting relevant antecedents.
-In addition, fitness and propriety are ongoing requirements, meaning that financial institutions and policymakers must always notify us of new antecedents.
+In addition, fitness and propriety are ongoing requirements, meaning that financial institutions and policymakers must always notify us immediately of new antecedents.
 If you are in doubt as to whether an event qualifies as an antecedent, apply the rule of thumb that it is better to report too much than too little.
 When investigating a reported antecedent, we regard full disclosure as a mitigating factor.

 If you wish to report an antecedent or have any questions, please contact the Expert Centre on Fit & Proper Assessments at firstname.lastname@example.org.

 Any supervisory measures we have imposed will be known to us.
 You do not need to report those.
 However, any other formal or informal measures imposed by another supervisory authority, such as the AFM, the ECB, or a foreign supervisory authority.